Infineon/alios-things-optiga-trust-m/README.md

 #####	Configuration

-1. Execute below command to configure the mqttapp example
+1. Execute below command to configure the mqttapp example (make sure you run the terminal in the root of the AliOS-Things repository)

   ``` bash
     aos make mqttapp@esp32devkitc -c config